 Specific Questions to Ask Your Healthcare Provider

-About Ear Infections Are all ear infections painful?If my child shows no symptoms, is there any way to know if they have an ear infection?Will untreated ear infections get better on their own?
+About Ear Infections Are all ear infections painful?If my child shows no symptoms, is there any way to know if they have an ear infection and will it matter?Will untreated ear infections get better on their own?

 About Your Risk of Developing Ear Infections Does an ear infection mean my child has asthma or allergies?Do food allergies increase my child’s risk of ear infections?If my child has repeated ear infections, do I need to remove him or her from daycare or preschool?Should all of my children receive a flu vaccine?Are there other ways to prevent ear infections?Are my other children at risk of ear infections?